saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

   providing credentials for the AWS Provider
 ```

-You can do this in couple different ways.
+You can do this in a couple of different ways.
 I'm going to assume that you're familiar with AWS's [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).
 As a brief primer, there are only a few [AWS tasks that require root](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
 You should, at a minimum, have created an IAM Admin User and Group.
-Use your IAM user's access keys, not one's attached to your root user.
+Use your IAM user's access keys, not keys attached to your root user.
 Setting this up is outside the scope of this tutorial, but refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) if you need to do this step.

 You can export the credentials as environment variables into the terminal shell and you won't be prompted as long as you use that shell.
-Or you can save them into a ***.tfvars** file and add it to the provider (make sure to include this file in .gitignore).
+Or you can save them into a **.tfvars** file and add it to the provider (make sure to include this file in .gitignore).

-**Export into the shell** (if you choose this skip to ****)
+**Export into the shell** (if you choose this skip creating variables.tf and modifications to main.tf.
+You can run `terraform plan` and you won't see any errors)
 ```bash
 $ export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_KEY"
 $ export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"
 ```

-and if you want to use a **.tfvars**, add the terraform file to your root directory:
+If you want to use a **.tfvars** file instead, add the terraform file to your root directory:

 ```bash
 $ touch terraform.tfvars